 Who are The Shortest Players in the NBA History

 When it comes to the game of basketball, the height of the player matters the most.
-However, it is not always true, as many shorter NBA players have made their way into the NBA successfully.
-The shortest player in NBA history, Muggsy Bogues to Spud Webb, Nate Robinson, and Allen Iverson, are some of the exceptional names that pop up to mind while thinking about the shortest NBA players ever.
+However, this is only sometimes true, as many shorter NBA players have successfully made their way into the NBA.
+The shortest players in NBA history, from Muggsy Bogues to Spud Webb, Nate Robinson, and Allen Iverson, are some of the exceptional names that appear when thinking about the shortest NBA players ever.

 Many players below 6ft. have played marvelously despite the challenging game called basketball, usually ruled by the taller players.